 Set-CookieHTTP response header must not be present in any cachable page.

-- 200 HTTP Response code Amezmo will consider only 200 level responses as candiates to be cached.
+- 2XX HTTP response code Amezmo will only consider 200 level responses as candidates to be cached

 POST requests are never cached.

-- When a page is cached, the cached version will serverd for up to 24 hours.
+- When a page is cached, the cached version will served for up to 24 hours.
 See ways of purging the cache for more information.